Computer model locks in Saints vs. Bears picks, score prediction for NFL Week 7

 Model's Saints vs. Bears prediction, picks

-The Bears not only are 3-2 overall, but they're 3-2 ATS this season, including 1-1 at home.
+The Bears are not only 3-2 overall, but they're 3-2 ATS this season, including 1-1 at home.
 The Saints are 1-5 overall and 2-4 against the spread.
-The model has the Bears winning in the majority of simulations, and they also cover -4.5 in over 50% of sims.
+The model has the Bears winning in the majority of simulations, and they also cover the spread in over 50% of simulations.

 Saints vs. Bears score prediction: Bears 26, Saints 20